pnp/blog/content/post/introduction-to-json.md

 contains a single name/value pair; the name is `name` and the value is `"Parker"`.
 As you can see, the name and value are separated by a `:`.
 Names are case sensitive and need to be enclosed in double quotes.
-In this case, since \"Parker\" is a text value, it\'s enclosed in double quotes as well.
+In this case, since \"Parker\" is a text value, it's enclosed in double quotes as well.
 Spaces, tabs, and newlines are ignored in JSON, but are helpful for readability.